TheOdinProject/curriculum/react/the_react_ecosystem/type_checking_with_proptypes.md

 1. Read through the [PropTypes documentation](https://reactjs.org/docs/typechecking-with-proptypes.html).
 It shows all of the types you can specify and some other useful things that can be done with it!
    - You may notice this resource suggests using TypeScript over PropTypes in modern React.
 This may well be true for production apps but for our purposes, we are solely interested in the concept of type checking within React, where TypeScript is out of scope.
 1. You can even set up custom validators in PropTypes.
 For a more in-depth look into the benefits and use cases of PropTypes, read this comprehensive guide [Validating React Props with PropTypes on LogRocket](https://blog.logrocket.com/validate-react-props-proptypes/).
-1. For an insightful discussion on the differences between TypeScript and PropTypes in React applications, give [this StackOverflow thread](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application) a read!
+1. For an insightful discussion on the differences between TypeScript and PropTypes in React applications, explore the detailed comparison in [this StackOverflow discussion on using PropTypes versus TypeScript for type checking in React](https://stackoverflow.com/questions/41746028/proptypes-in-a-typescript-react-application).

 </div>